ilham-bouk/faq-accordion-main/README.md

 Users should be able to:

+- Hide/Show the answer to a question when the question is clicked
+- Navigate the questions and hide/show answers using keyboard navigation alone
+- View the optimal layout for the interface depending on their device's screen size
+- See hover and focus states for all interactive elements on the page

 I do not have access to the Figma sketch so the design is not pixel perfect.